H0R5E/data-only-greater/_posts/2017-01-30-dtocean-introduction.md

 of the tool.

-I was not responsible for the development of the computational modules themselves or the database development (they were led by other partners), although I did contribute to these projects and tried to coordinate their interactions with the other components of the tool.
+I was not responsible for the development of the computational modules themselves or the supplementary database (they were led by other partners), although I did contribute to these projects and tried to coordinate their interactions with the other components of the tool.
 I was also not the sole contributor to the integration process:
-Vincenzo Nava, David Bould, Adam Collin, Rui Duarte and Francesco Ferri all contributed to giving the software as much functionality as possible by building on the underlying framework.
+Vincenzo Nava, David Bould, Adam Collin, Rui Duarte and Francesco Ferri all contributed to giving the software as much functionality as possible by configuring and building upon the underlying framework.

 ## Building a Community

-My intention is to write a series of blog posts about DTOcean, including some more detail about its development, some more technical information about its structure and the underlying framework, but first I want to discuss the immediate future of the tool.

 Currently the installers, source code and supplementary data can be downloaded from [SETIS](https://setis.ec.europa.eu/dt-ocean), all of which corresponds to